Carson-Spaniel/Smart-Dash-Interface/readme.md

 ## Additional Notes

 - The script simulates data in `DEV` mode.
 Ensure to connect a Bluetooth OBD-II adapter in production mode.
+- A Bluetooth OBD-II adapter makes it cleaner, but it will also work with a wired setup.
 - Feel free to customize fonts, colors, and layout as needed in the script.